sirech/homepage2/src/pages/articles/2021-01-16-setting-up-oauth-for-grafana-with-auth0/index.md

 }
 ```

-Rules are applied to _every_ application, so make sure you only process the correct application.
+Rules run for _every_ application, so make sure you only process the correct application.

 ## Summary

 The temptation to do some half-assed measure to protect internal tools like Grafana is always there.
-Many of these tools end up behind a VPN, or (God forbid) using something like Basic Auth.
-Thanks to providers like Auth0 doing the right thing is easier than ever.
-With infrastructure as code, you can ensure not only that the installation is repeatable, but also that you'll be able to come back and still understand it.
+Many of these tools end up behind a VPN or (God forbid) using something like Basic Auth.
+Thanks to providers like Auth0, the right thing is easier than ever.
+With infrastructure as code, you can ensure that the installation is repeatable.
+Moreover, you'll be able to come back and still understand it.